MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 <a name="Details"> </a>

-## Additional details about shared computer activation for Office 365 ProPlus
+## Additional details about shared computer activation for Microsoft 365 Apps

 **Licensing token renewal** The licensing token that is stored on the shared computer is valid only for 30 days.
 As the expiration date for the licensing token nears, Microsoft 365 Apps automatically attempts to renew the licensing token when the user is logged on to the computer and using Microsoft 365 Apps.